RealismusModding/FS17_seasons/README.md

   - Sunny in summer
   - Snow and hail in winter
 - Winters have longer nights than summers.
 In the winter it might be light only 8 hours while in summer it is near 17 hours.
+- Pedestrians do not spawn in the Winter.

 ### Weather forecast
 - 7 day weather forecast